CGT French Line Archival Collection

 She went into service in the spring of 1906, leaving Havre the morning of April 21.
 She arrived In New York on the morning of April 27, making the voyage, allowing for the five hours difference of longitude, In 6 days, 3 hours 24 minutes.

-First Cabin Dining Saloon of the Paris
+The First Cabin Dining Saloon of the SS Paris Is a Lofty Room, Three Decks High, Seating 500.

 Continuing its building program, the company constructed the Rochambeau in 1911.
 She is 569 feet long, 64 feet beam, 43 feet deep, 13.391 tons register and 17,417 tons displacement on 26 feet 10 Inches draught.